voed/SharpLife-Engine/README.md

 # SharpLife Engine

-This contains the C# based version of the Half-Life 1 engine, derived from the Half-Life 1 SDK and Quake 1 and 2 source code releases.
+This contains the C# based version of the Half-Life 1 engine, derived from the Half-Life 1 SDK source code releases.

 Half Life 1 SDK LICENSE
 ======================